datastax/dsbulk/changelog/README.md

 - [bug] DAT-302: CsvWriter trims leading/trailing spaces in values.
 - [bug] DAT-311: CSV connector fails when the number of columns in a record is greater than 512.
+- [improvement] DAT-252: Improve range split algorithm in multi-dc and/or vnodes environments.

 ### 1.1.0